nickjj/flask-secrets/README.md

 ### Why did you generate 10 tokens for each prefix?

-Most real world applications will require having at least a `SECRET_KEY`, PostgreSQL password and maybe a Redis password.
+Most real world applications will require having at least a `SECRET_KEY`, PostgreSQL password and maybe a Redis password too.

 That puts us at needing at least 3 tokens.
 If you happen to be doing client work you might find yourself creating additional passwords for various services